AtomDB/pyatomdb/pyatomdb/README.txt

 0.10.4
 July 20th 2020: Fixed PShockSession initialization error.
 Added automatic removal of old pickle files generated from fits files when detected.

+0.10.5
+September 4th 2020: Fixed issue when handling temperatures above or below the maximum and minimum values in the APEC emissivity files.
+Added Electron-electron bremsstrahlung emission into APEC model.